Imagery now dominates social media and Instagram is the perfect platform to take advantage of this.

-The most simple and direct way to use Instagram for business is to share pictures of your products – this helps if your are in a line of work which involves great looking products and imagery such as clothes retail, or the restaurant trade.
+The most simple and direct way to use Instagram for business is to share pictures of your products – this helps if you are in a line of work that involves great looking products and imagery such as clothing, retail, or the restaurant trade.

 People love to browse in retail stores, and by sharing photographs of your products online, and linking to the product in your online shop, you allow them to see what you sell at their convenience.